 Biography of Václav Havel

-Václav Havel grew up in a well-known entrepreneurial and intellectual family, which was closely linked to the cultural and political events in Czechoslovakia from the 1920s to the 1940s.
-Because of these links the communists did not allow Havel to study formally after having completed required schooling in 1951.
+Václav Havel was born in Prague, Czechoslovakia, on October 5, 1936, to a well-known entrepreneurial and intellectual family, which was closely linked to the cultural and political events in Czechoslovakia from the 1920s to the 1940s.
+Because of these links the communists, who took power in 1948, did not allow Havel to study formally after having completed required schooling in 1951.
 In the first part of the 1950s, a young Václav Havel entered into a four-year apprenticeship as a chemical laboratory assistant and simultaneously took evening classes to complete his secondary education (which he achieved in 1954).
 For political reasons he was not accepted into any post-secondary school with a humanities program; he therefore opted to study at the Faculty of Economics of the Czech Technical University.
 He left this program after two years.

 During this time, Czechoslovak authorities made it impossible to publish any of Havel's texts.
 Under the guidance of Havel's former literary agent, Klaus Juncker, the German publishing company Rowohlt, based in Reinbek near Hamburg, compliled a nearly complete publication of Havel's works.